-The Trinity is a very important doctrine to know about because there are a lot of groups that deny the Trinity.
+The Trinity doctrine is very important to know about because there are a lot of groups that deny the Trinity.
 Some, like the Jehovah's Witnesses (JWs), would say that Jesus Christ is not God and that the Holy Spirit is not a person.
 Other groups like the Jesus-Only people or the Apostolics, also known as the United Pentecostals, believe that Jesus is God, but they believe that the Father, the Son and the Holy Spirit are different modes of the same person.
 So hopefully I can give you enough information from the Word of God that you can counter these heresies, because that's exactly what they are.

-Trinity DefinitionFirst I'll give you the definition of the Trinity, and then we'll work from there.
+Trinity Doctrine DefinitionFirst I'll give you the definition of the Trinity doctrine, and then we'll work from there.
 The Bible teaches that within the nature of the one true God exists three separate and distinct persons: the Father, the Son and the Holy Spirit.
 They are co-equal in nature and co-eternal.
-The Trinity is NOT three gods in one.
-The Jehovah's Witnesses would say that the Trinity is defined as three gods in one.
+The Trinity doctrine is NOT three gods in one.
+The Jehovah's Witnesses would say that the Trinity doctrine is defined as three gods in one.
 Christians definitely do not believe that the Trinity doctrine is three gods in one.
 All through the Old Testament and many times in the New, we clearly see there is but one true God.

-For about one year, because of my brother, who used to be a Jehovah's Witness, I studied essentially nothing at all but the Trinity and the deity of Christ.
+For about one year, because of my brother, who used to be a Jehovah's Witness, I studied essentially nothing at all but the doctrine of the Trinity and the deity of Christ.
 When I found out about Gal.
 4:8, all of a sudden I heard bells and saw stars, so to speak.
 It all came together, thank God.
 Gal.
 4:8 is a very important, key Scripture in understanding the doctrine of the Trinity.
 The Bible says:"Formerly, when you did not know God, you were slaves to those who by nature are not gods."By implication, we now know that there is one true God by nature.
 That true God which exists is Father, Son and Holy Spirit.
 All three persons are eternal, all-knowing, all-powerful and everywhere present.
 Some people have their car as their god.
 Of course, that's a false god because that car is not eternal.
 That car is not all-powerful, all-knowing; and it's not everywhere present.
 Only the Father, the Son and the Holy Spirit that we read of in the Holy Bible possess these four unique attributes.
 Therefore, they alone are by nature God.
 Nowhere in the Bible does it say that this God that we call the true God, that Christians worship and serve, is just the Father, or a single person known as the Father.
 And I'll show you many reasons why Jesus is God and why he was worshiped, and he was prayed to, and also why the Holy Spirit is God as well.

 Now when we deal with any group that denies any Biblical teaching, it's always good, if possible, to offer a natural illustration to better bring across exactly what we are talking about.
-And a good way to illustrate the Trinity would be with H2O, which is common water-two parts hydrogen, one part oxygen.
+And a good way to illustrate the Trinity doctrine would be with H2O, which is common water-two parts hydrogen, one part oxygen.
 You can freeze H2O and you would have the solid, or ice.
 You can turn on your faucet and you would have the liquid H2O.
 You can hear the whistle of H2O that comes out of the tea kettle spout which is steam, but it would still be H2O.
 H2O can and does exist in solid, liquid and gas.
 The solid is not the liquid; the liquid is not the gas; and yet all three are of one nature: H2O.
 And that is exactly how it is with the Father, the Son and the Holy Spirit.
 The Father is not the Son, the Father is not the Holy Spirit, and Jesus is not the Holy Spirit.
 And I'll show you from the Bible proof of why I said that regarding the three distinctions between the Father, the Son and the Holy Spirit.

-Plurality in the GodheadIf you're dealing with a Jehovah's Witness, you have to deal with three issues to prove to that person that the Bible really does teach the Trinity.
+Plurality in the GodheadIf you're dealing with a Jehovah's Witness, you have to deal with three issues to prove to that person that the Bible really does teach the doctrine of the Trinity.
 Number one, you have to show that there is plurality in the Godhead.
-If you must deal with the Trinity, I recommend that you start off showing them that the Bible teaches there is plurality in the Godhead, since they don't think the Bible teaches that.
+If you must deal with the Trinity doctrine, I recommend that you start off showing them that the Bible teaches there is plurality in the Godhead, since they don't think the Bible teaches that.
 The second thing you have to deal with is the persons of the Godhead, namely the Father, the Son and the Holy Spirit.
 And of course, the JWs certainly won't deny, argue or contest that the Father and the Son are persons, but they will contest our statement that the Holy Spirit is a person.
 So you have to have answers.
 And thirdly, are they all God?
 And again, they will not argue at all regarding the Father.
 They know the Father is God.
 But they certainly do not believe that Jesus is God and the Holy Spirit is God, since they think the Holy Spirit is an impersonal, active force likened unto a radar beam.
 If you can show them what the Bible teaches on these three areas, you can prove to a Jehovah's Witness that the Bible really does teach the Holy Trinity.

-Implying The Trinity
+Implying The Trinity Doctrine

 First of all, I mentioned the fact that we need to convey to the Jehovah's Witness plurality in the Godhead, and I think the very best way to start off trying to prove this point would be from the book of Genesis, chapter 1 verses 26 and 27:"Then [Elohim or] God said, ‘Let us [notice that plural pronoun] make man in our [there's that plural word again] image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground.'
 So [Elohim] God created man in his own image."Notice the singular pronoun his.
 The verse before we saw the plural pronoun us and also the plural word our.
 Our image and our likeness, and then in verse 27 we have the word Elohim which is plural.
 And it states in his image, that is, singular].